What Can Go Wrong, Will Eventually Go Wrong! Backup at Home

 So back from your trip, you copy all your images either from the memory cards or from your mobile storage devices into a folder on the NAS.
 Same way you would copy the images onto a local or external disk.

 One thing to consider is the catalog file if you work with Lightroom.
 To have a fast workflow, your catalog should be on a local disk (best an SSD).
 Only your images should be on the NAS.
-Ideally, your computer and your NAS are connected via a 1 GBit Network, to ensure pictures load fast.
+Ideally, your computer and your NAS are connected via a 1 GBit Network (or even 10 GB), to ensure pictures load fast.
 In this article, you can find some tips on how you can automatically copy the catalog from the NAS to your local drive and back to the NAS.
 This ensures that also your catalog is backed up every time you make changes.

 A 2nd Disk Volume on the same NAS or a 2nd NAS as the Primary Backup

 In case disaster strikes and you need to get images back from your backup, ideally it shouldn’t take days or even weeks to get your images back.
 Hence why you want to have your primary backup in the same local network as you have your computer and your NAS.
 If your NAS has enough disk slots, you can add an additional large disk as a separate disk volume and configure a backup of your images from your RAID location onto that disk.
 Clearly good enough for amateurs.
 For professionals, I would strongly recommend to buy a second NAS, again setup with a RAID configuration like your primary backup.
 This will also protect your backup location from disk failure.

 I personally have a Synology NAS and am very happy with it.
 The NAS comes with a free backup solution called Hyper Backup which allows you to backup from your main storage to the second volume or also to another Synology NAS on the same network.
 Hyper Backup allows you to backup your files at a given frequency.
 You can keep as many historic copies as you like.
 Hence you can go back in time to restore whatever earlier state you are looking for.